Southern Fried Shrimp is crunchy and delicious and so easy to make! Try this recipe restaurant favorite that you can make at home in just minutes!

 - Dip shrimp in buttermilk and shake off excess.

-- Place 4 or 5 shrimp into seasoned flour.
+- Drop 4 or 5 shrimp into seasoned flour.
 Zip bag and shake to coat shrimp, or dredge through flour coating all sides.

-- Shake off additional flour and place on a clean baking sheet.
+- Shake off additional flour and place battered shrimp on a clean baking sheet.

-- Pour oil into a dutch oven or heavy bottom pan over high heat until it reaches 350°.
+- Heat oil into a dutch oven or heavy bottom pan over high heat until it reaches 350°.

-- Cook shrimp, a few at a time for 1-2 minutes or until golden brown and reaches at least 145° internal temperature.
+- Fry shrimp, a few at a time for 1-2 minutes or until golden brown and reaches at least 145° internal temperature.

-- Use a spider strainer to remove shrimp.
+- Use a spider strainer or slotted spoon to remove shrimp from hot oil.

-- Drain on a paper towel lined wire rack placed over a baking sheet.
+- Drain on paper towels lining a wire rack placed over a baking sheet.

 Since we built our outdoor kitchen off of the pool area last summer, we have been doing most of our deep frying outside.
 Best idea ever!
 All of the mess and the smell of the grease from frying is outside instead of in my kitchen.